 FAQs: Federal economic impact payments and child support

-The federal government is handling these payments the same way it handles federal income tax refunds.
-This means the payments are subject to the Federal Income Tax Refund Offset Program that allows child support agencies to file claims against federal tax refunds to pay for past-due child support.
+The federal government handled economic impact payments from the CARES Act the same way it handles federal income tax refunds.
+This means the payments were subject to the Federal Income Tax Refund Offset Program that allows child support agencies to file claims against federal tax refunds to pay for past-due child support.

-Below are answers to questions about how economic impact payments may be impacted for parents who owe past-due child support.
+Below are answers to questions about how the first economic impact payments may have been impacted for parents who owe past-due child support.